 Stroll through lovely 30 April Park to perhaps the city’s most famous landmark - the Reunification Palace.
 Now preserved in a time warp, the ‘war rooms’ in the basement plus the opulent display’s are fascinating.

-Finish up the day at another historic site, the Ben Thanh Market.
-Still functioning as a local neighborhood market, the central location also welcomes travelers with a variety of stalls.
+Finish up the tour at another historic site, the Ben Thanh Market.
+Still functioning as a local neighbourhood market, the central location also welcomes travellers with a variety of stalls.

 Coffee was introduced to Vietnam by the French in the late 19th century with the country quickly becoming a leading exporter as vast areas of the highlands were given over to this important new cash crop.
 Today, the Vietnamese have taken coffee to new gastronomical levels, which continues to evolve.